GreenAlgorithms/GreenAlgorithms4HPC/README.md

 4. Edit `GreenAlgorithms_workloadManager.py` to tailor it to your workload manager.
 For now, the default code is based on SLURM.

 5. Edit `cluster_info.yaml` to plug in the values corresponding to the hardware specs of your cluster.
+You can find a lot of useful values on the Green Algorithms GitHub: https://github.com/GreenAlgorithms/green-algorithms-tool/tree/master/data

 6. Run the script a first time.
 It will check that the correct version of python is used and will create the virtualenv with the required packages, based on `requirements.txt`: